Pigwalk

 Pigwalk is the second full-length studio album by rap metal group Stuck Mojo.
 This album is considered to be a milestone in the rap metal genre.
 Stuck Mojo performed "(Here Comes) The Monster" and "Mental Meltdown" on MTV's 1996 Headbangers Ball.
 A music video for "Pigwalk" was also made.
 Despite this, the album found little mainstream success, much like the previous album, Snappin Necks.
 In 2006, the album was reissued, adding almost the entire Violated EP (minus the live version of "F.O.D."), the demo "Hate Must Be A Gift", and two covers of Iron Maiden's "Wrathchild" and Mötley Crüe's "Shout at the Devil" (all three of which were previously released on the Violate This compilation).

 Track listing

-All songs written by Bonz and Rich Ward, except where noted.
+All lyrics written by Bonz.
+All music written by Rich Ward, except where noted.